netscaler/ansible-collection-netscaleradc/docs/collections/netscaler/adc/lbaction_module.rst

       Type of an LB action.
 Available settings function as follows:

-      \* NOLBACTION - Does not consider LB action in making LB decision.
+      \* \ :literal:`NOLBACTION`\  - Does not consider LB action in making LB decision.

-      \* SELECTIONORDER - services bound to vserver with order specified in value parameter is considerd for lb/gslb decision.
+      \* \ :literal:`SELECTIONORDER`\  - services bound to vserver with order specified in value parameter is considerd for lb/gslb decision.

       .. rst-class:: ansible-option-line